EnriqueDoster/MEG_intro_stats_course/README.md

 * getting help from other students by using our slackgroup channel #2020-stats-tutorial-group
 * searching bioinformatic forums such as (stackoverflow.com, biostars.org, seqanswers.com, etc.)

-In addition, we will have "techie time" every Thursday at 12pm MST on Slack to help address any ongoing issues.
+In addition, we will have "techie time" every Monday at 12pm-2pm MST on Slack to help address any ongoing issues.

 ### Learning objectives: